guerilla7/CyberMoE/README.md

 1.  **Shared Encoder**: A single `distilbert-base-uncased` model from HuggingFace processes the input text into numerical representations.
 2.  **Specialized Experts**: Five simple neural networks act as classifiers for five distinct (simulated) domains: "Network", "Malware", "Phishing", "Cloud Security", and "Web App Security".
 3.  **Gating Network**: A small network that analyzes the encoded text and assigns a relevance score to each expert.
 4.  **Sparse Routing (Top-K)**: To demonstrate efficiency, the model only **activates the Top-K (K=2)** most relevant experts for any given input.
-The output of the non-selected expert is skipped for computational savings.
+The output of the non-selected expert is skipped [...]

 ## How It Works

 The script's main function, `train_demo()`, performs two phases:

 1.  **Synthetic Training**: First, it trains the MoE model on a "themed" synthetic dataset.
-It generates sentences with specific keywords (e.g., "IP address," "malware," "email") to teach the gating network to route inputs to the correct experts.
+It generates sentences with specific keywords (e.g., "IP address," "malware," "email") to teach the gati[...]
 2.  **Inference**: After the brief training phase, it runs inference on a sample of five security-themed sentences.
-The output clearly shows the model's final prediction, the gating network's routing, and which experts were activated.
+The output clearly shows the model's final prediction, the gating network's rout[...]

 ## Setup